Wimmics/olivaw/docs/tests.md

 The chosen vocabulary for representing these report was [EARL](https://www.w3.org/TR/EARL10/)

-In order to understand the representation of your report, let's have a very short introduction to this vocabulary.
+In order to understand the representation of the report, here is a very short introduction to this vocabulary.

 In this vocabulary, an assertion is the conjonction between 4 éléments: